tcarland/transam/README.md

 transam -t m4a --no-erase --clobber .
 ```

-Renumber the tracks in a directory
+Renumber the tracks in a given directory to be sequential (based on sorted filenames).
 ```
 transam -R .
 ```